artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 To get started we need to modify the CocoaPod this repo represents:

 * Update our Podspec to handle React Native as a dependency, and our assets
+* Add support for native compilation via CocoaPods with [cocoapods-fix-react-native][cpfrn]
 * Create a single `UIViewController` subclass for the Welcome Screen using the bundled React Native JS

 We want to have our Podspec re-use the metadata from React Native to set up GitDawg's dependencies.
 So replace